North Korea condemns Australian judge behind U.N. rights report

 "(Kirby's) mission is to manipulate 'evidence' on the orders of Washington, lie about (North) Korea and oppose the republic under an international alliance that is controlled by the United States," KCNA said.

-North Korean state media often uses comment from small, foreign support groups to criticise the United States and South Korea.
+North Korean state media often uses comment from small, foreign support groups to criticize the United States and South Korea.

 Kirby and his team issued their 372-page report on February 17 after a year-long investigation marked by unprecedented public testimony by defectors at hearings held in South Korea, Japan, Britain and the United States.